delb-xml/delb-py/docs/extending.rst

 These extension types are currently available:

-- document loaders
-- document mixin classes
-- document subclasses
-- XPath functions
+.. grid:: 2

+    .. grid-item-card:: Document loaders
+       :link: document-loaders
+       :link-type: ref

-*Loaders* are functions that try to make sense of any given input value, and if they can they return a parsed document.
+       Loaders are functions that try to make sense of any given input value, and if they can they return a parsed document.

+    .. grid-item-card:: XPath functions
+       :link: xpath-functions
+       :link-type: ref

+       Custom XPath functions can be used in XPath predicate expressions.

+.. grid:: 2

+    .. grid-item-card:: Document mixin classes
+       :link: document-mixins
+       :link-type: ref

-*Mixin classes* add functionality / attributes to the :class:`delb.Document` class (instead of inheriting from it).
+       Mixins add functionality / information to :class:`delb.Document` (instead of inheriting from it).
 That allows applications to rely optionally on the availability of plugins and to combine various extensions.

+    .. grid-item-card:: Document subclasses
+       :link: document-subclasses
+       :link-type: ref

-*Subclasses* can be used to provide distinct models of arbitrary aspects for contents that are represented by a specific encoding.
-They can optionally implement a test method to qualify them as default class for recognized contents.
+       Subclasses can be used to provide distinct models of arbitrary aspects for contents that are represented by a specific encoding.
+They can optionally implement a test method to qualify themself as default class for recognized contents.

 The designated means of communication between extensions is the ``config`` argument to the loader respectively the instance property of a document instance